 CPS findings of abuse or neglect can keep you from working or volunteering with children, developmentally delayed adults, or the elderly for the rest of your life.
-This publication gives you information about your rights and responsibilities when CPS makes a finding against you. #2950EN
+Learn about your rights and responsibilities when CPS makes a finding against you. #2950EN

 - Why is CPS investigating?

 - How long will the investigation take?

 - How will I know the CPS investigation is over?